willwade/SherpaOnnxAzureSAPI-installer/README.md

 - If you encounter build errors, ensure all prerequisites are installed
 - Check the Windows Event Viewer for installation errors
 - Review the install.log file in the project directory for detailed logs
+- For permission errors during build, ensure you're running as Administrator

 ## License
 This project is licensed under Apache 2.0.